wiredopposite/tusb_gamepad/README.md

 cd tinyusb
 python tools/get_deps.py rp2040
 ```
+The board options for Espressif are in tinyusb/hw/bsp/espressif/boards

 While compiling, the library will automatically redefine some TinyUSB settings to make sure everything works properly with tusb_gamepad.
 To avoid getting redefine warnings from the compiler, you can just use a tusb_config.h file from one of the tusb_gamepad example projects listed below.

 ## Usage